This page will host links to the recorded graduate writing webinars and other related handouts and materials.

 This workshop will discuss some of the common types of assignments that graduate students in different disciplines can expect to encounter in their courses in Annenberg.
 We will explore what each type aims to accomplish, how it is structured, and how to approach it.

 - Writing Assignments in Graduate School Presentation PDF

 - Planning a Synthesis Paper (from Louisiana State University Writing Center).
 Page 3 “Recognizing Synthesis” was used.

 This webinar/workshop discusses a series of analytical questions that can help with knowledge-building essential to conducting research.
 Strategies for creating and developing strong research questions are also discussed.

 - Critical Thinking & Research Questions Presentation PDF

 Reading Strategies for Graduate Students

-This webinar discusses techniques for managing reading workloads for graduate students, including how to read critically and strategically for academic purposes, how to tackle theory readings, and how to identify genres of academic texts.
+This webinar will discuss techniques for managing reading workloads for graduate students, including how to read critically and strategically for academic purposes and how to identify genres of academic texts.

 Introductions for Academic Papers

 An effective introduction that is both captivating and informative can be puzzling.
 This webinar discusses key features of introductions for academic papers, with particular focus on research papers.